ogobrecht/console/docs/getting-started.md

 The only thing you need to do is to figure out which client identifier the user has.
 If you have no access to adminstrative views like v$session, then you need to get the client identifier from the user environment and write it somewhere in the user interface - in APEX for example this would be very easy.
-You could for example write this in the footer of every page by calling `sys_context('USERENV', 'CLIENT_IDENTIFIER')` or [console.my_client_identifier](package-console.md#function-my_client_identifier).
+You could write this in the footer of every page by calling `sys_context('USERENV', 'CLIENT_IDENTIFIER')` or [console.my_client_identifier](package-console.md#function-my_client_identifier).
 If you use the APEX plug-in to log frontend errors then you could do this in